 Verse 5: That at what time ye hear the sound of the cornet, flute, harp, sackbut, psaltery, dulcimer, and all kinds of musick, ye fall down and worship the golden image that Nebuchadnezzar the king hath set up:

-Although the three Hebrews probably anticipated this requirement, still we are not told if they had been given information on that point before hand and decide what they would do.
-Doubtless, they spent a great deal of time praying that God would be with them and help them make the right decision.
+Although the three Hebrews probably anticipated this requirement, we are not told if they had been given information on that point beforehand, allowing them to decide what they would do.
+Doubtless, they spent a great deal of time praying that God would be with them.

-This parallels our day for “the Lord has shown . . . [what] would take place just before the close of probation.
+This parallels our day for “the Lord has shown me [what] would take place just before the close of probation.
 Every uncouth thing will be demonstrated.
 There will be shouting, with drums, music, and dancing.
 The senses of rational beings will become so confused that they cannot be trusted to make right decisions.”

 Verse 6: And whoso falleth not down and worshippeth shall the same hour be cast into the midst of a burning fiery furnace.

 Apparently, the sound of a fierce fire in the nearby furnace was, even at that time, resounding in the ear.
 One wonders why the king made such a point of this.
-While bowing down before an image was far from an unusual thing to ask of this heathen crowd, but to make obeisance to Nebuchadnezzar’s unusual image may have been very offensive to a number of the other “nations and languages” represented there who worshiped other gods.
-So, a “little” compulsion was necessary to insure compliance.
+Bowing down before an image was far from an unusual thing to ask of this heathen crowd, however, to make obeisance to Nebuchadnezzar’s unusual image may have been very offensive to a number of the other “nations and languages” represented there who worshiped other gods.
+So, a “little” compulsion was necessary to ensure compliance.